Etruria89/RTI_Final/02_Ass_II/README_II.md

 - **user_interface.launch:** the other launch file, inside it are defined the nodes that interface with the user and shall thus be run separately from the one constantly printing on video the position of the robot;
-- **random_position_server.cpp:** a ServiceServer generating a random target position among the valid ones;
-- **robot_mainframe.cpp:** the central node, it coordinates all smaller tasks performed by other nodes;
-- **target_reached_detection.cpp:** a message Publisher that sends a message each time a target is received;
-- **unreachable_target_detection.cpp:** detects, in a rather approximative way, whenever the robot is stuck and cannot reach its defined goal, publishing a message on a specific topic in that case;
-- **user_interface.py:** the User Interface, presenting the list of commands that can be issued to the robot;
-- **user_position_server.cpp:** similar to *random_position_server.cpp*, however the position here is asked to the user (but it still has to be one of the predefined ones);

 ---